AckXeon/uni/EIST_16/summary/Object_design.md

     - Inheritance exposes a subclass to the details of its parent class
   - con:
     - Any change in the parent class implementation force the subclass to change (which requires recompilation).

-### specification inheritance
-- eg: implementation of interfaces / abstract classes
+- eg. java abstract classes

 #### Abstract Operations in Java: Method Overriding and Strict Inheritance
 - *Method overriding*